Balwant Singh (footballer): East Bengal

-International
+International career

 Balwant made his international debut for India B on 17 February 2010 against Kyrigyzstan in India's opening match of the 2010 AFC Challenge Cup in which he started and played 79 minutes before being substituted for Jeje Lalpekhlua.
 Later that year, he made his debut for India at the under-23 level when India took part in the 2010 Asian Games.
 The match took place on 7 November 2010 against Kuwait in which Singh played the whole match as India's under-23s lost 0–2.
 Then, later in the tournament, he scored his first ever international goal against Singapore U23s in the 62nd minute as India ran out 4–1 winners.

 He made his national debut against Mauritius in Hero Tri-Nation Cup and also scored the winning goal.

 On 5 September Balwant scored a brace which helped them secure a 2–0 win against Macau in the Asian Cup Qualifying.